 Then, determine which credit reports need updating.
-Do all three credit bureaus list the incorrect or outdated information?
+Do all three major credit bureaus list the incorrect or outdated information?
 Or do you only need to update one report?

 Once you figure out the information you need, it’s your job to hand over any supporting documentation to your lender.

 Perhaps it’s a credit card statement showing your new low balance, or other paperwork verifying a date for a particular item on your report.
-Once you provide your lender with the relevant documents, you should receive your updated credit report and score within just a few business days.
+Once you provide your lender with the relevant documents, you should receive your updated credit report and credit score within just a few days.

 You’ll need the help of a knowledgeable lender so make sure you find someone who knows the ins and outs of the process.
 After that, all you’ll have left to do is pack up some boxes and pick up your keys!